Wrapping a vector3 instance in threejs

 However even though things are working the way that I want them to with the euclidean modulo method it is still working in a way that is relative to zero forward rather than in a way that can work with a range that might go into negative numbers.
 Still the general idea of wrapping is there, from here forward I just need to find ways to adjust the range.

-2 - A Wrap Axis method
+2 - A Wrap Values method

-The process of making a wrap method from the ground up might prove to be a little involved, at least when it comes to making one from the ground up without looking into what is out there on the open Internet at least.
+The process of making a wrap method from the ground up might prove to be a little involved, at least when it comes to making one from the ground up without looking into what is out there on the open internet at least.
 In any case there is taking an approach in which I am figuring out that I need to do on a axis by axis bases which just seems like the thing to do.
-Wjat is good about this is that once I figure out something that works well for one axis, then it is generally just a mater of applying the same logic to all other axis values, at least that would seem to be the case with this anyway with respect to the way that I want to do it.
+What is good about this is that once I figure out something that works well for one axis, then it is generally just a mater of applying the same logic to all other axis values, at least that would seem to be the case with this anyway with respect to the way that I want to do it.

 |